Dissemination & Implementation Research: An Introductory Workshop for Investigators

 Participants will be provided with an agenda as well as a syllabus, presentation recording and a number of readings before the course in preparation.
 The live zoom sessions will include engaging discussion.

-No credit will be conferred and there is no fee.
+No credit will be conferred.

 Questions about the workshop?
 Email Karlee Kreienkamp (k.kreienkamp@wustl.edu).